myconstellation/constellation-packages/NetworkTools/README.md

 ### MessageCallbacks
  - Ping(string host, int timeout = 5000) : Pings the specified host and return the response time.
  - CheckPort(string host, int port, int timeout = 5000) : Check a port's status by entering an address and port number above and return the response time.
- - CheckHttp(string address) : Checks the HTTP address and return the response time.
+ - CheckHttp(string address, int timeout = 100000) : Checks the HTTP address and return the response time.
  - ScanPort(string host, int startPort, int endPort, int timeout = 100) : Scans TCP port range to discover which TCP ports are open on your target host.
  - WakeUp(string host, string macAddress) : Wakes up the specified host.
  - DnsLookup(string host) : Resolves a host name or IP address.